 Hefty but not heavy.
 We worked to pick examples that could be both substantive and appealing.
 We included a variety of examples in each category on a spectrum of practical to whimsical.
 We held tight to the idea that hard work does not have to be drudgery–it can be lighthearted and uplifting.

 So if you are moved to do so, please use it!
 Use it for yourself and your kids!
 Print it!
 Laminate it!
-Adapt it (here’s a blank version)!
+Adapt it (here are sample and blank versions)!
 Play with it!